VIRTUAL MUSEUM EXHIBITS

 Old newspaper articles about this local pioneer reveal more than tales of his pet alligators, visiting millionaire fishermen and a river alive with rolling tarpon.
 They tell of three fatal shootings and other troubling family problems.

 The area we know as Port St. Lucie was once mostly large ranches, as was much of St. Lucie County outside of Fort Pierce.
-The best known of the area's early ranchers were Alto "Bud" Adams Jr.(left) and his father, Judge Alto Adams.
-Former City Councilwoman Michelle Berger interviewed Bud, as he asks to be called, and his son Robbie about the Adams Ranch and its part in the area's enviroment.
+The best known of the area's early ranchers were the late Alto "Bud" Adams Jr.(left) and his father, Judge Alto Adams.
+In late 2015, former City Councilwoman Michelle Berger interviewed Bud, as he asks to be called, and his son Robbie about the Adams Ranch and its part in the area's enviroment.
 Click to see this interview on YouTube.

 In the open-range days, Adams cattle were among those grazing on PSL grass.
 Though none of the land that became the Adams Ranch was purchased to be part of Port St. Lucie, his knowledge and memories give a glimpse into what might have been here before developers.
 His stewardship is an example of how agricultural and urban interests can work together to enrich each other.